8 Buying Mistakes That Could Cost You Your New Home

 Here are eight easy-to-avoid mistakes that could lose you your home before you've even had a chance to enjoy it.

 Not all real estate agents are equally qualified simply because they hold a real estate license.
 While some may know the territory and have your best interests in mind, many are poorly informed or are working hard to be sure the seller gets the most they can from the sale.

 With that reality in mind, here are some key steps to follow when selecting an agent:

-- Interview your agent -- and don't worry about the possibility that you'll offend by asking hard questions or clarifying the agent's answers.
+- Interview your agent and don't worry about the possibility that you'll offend them by asking hard questions or clarifying the agent's answers.

 - Avoid hiring the cheapest and most eager agent you can find, regardless of experience, because you believe that agent will work harder for you.